 So when my former choir mate, Milt, asked if I could help him with some tomato harvesting and packing on his farm last week, I jumped at the chance.
 I needed a day off from the daily pressures of life and I couldn’t think of a better way to escape than spending a day surrounded by my favorite fruit-mistaken-for-vegetable: the tomato!

-Kendall-Jackson’s Heirloom Tomato Festival for some of his pink and purple beauties.
-Some of these, like the Japanese Black Triefle, which I’d never seen before, absolutely blew me away by their lovely colors, incredible textures, and of course, their flavors.
-I already felt like I’d earned a lifetime of education within the first hour of being introduced to some of the lesser known tomato varietals.
+Milt is well-known in this area for the incredible variety of heirloom tomatoes he grows and provides to some of Sacramento’s best restaurants.
+From Purple Russians to Green Zebras, Ceylons to the teeny, tiny currant tomato, his farm has them all.
+They’re organic and 100% delicious, so much so, that Milt recently placed in Kendall-Jackson’s Heirloom Tomato Festival for some of his pink and purple beauties.
+Some of these, like the Japanese Black Trifle, which I’d never seen before, absolutely blew me away by their lovely colors, incredible textures, and of course, their flavors.
+I already felt like I’d earned a lifetime of education within the first hour of being introduced to some of the lesser-known tomato varietals.
 And then I got to learn what goes on behind the scenes of an actual tomato farm.